Native Americans are facing voter suppression. This resource wants to help them overcome it

 Additionally, some states have closed polling places on reservations in recent years, requiring people in states such as Alaska and Arizona to travel for hours to reach their closest sites in towns that border their reservations.
 In 2018, members of the Kaibab Paiute tribe in Arizona had to drive 280 miles each way to their polling place.
 Others have to travel 100 miles just to register to vote.

-“It’s absolutely intentional,” says Crystal Echo Hawk, president and CEO of IlluminNative, a nonprofit designed to combat negative narratives about Native communities, which spearheaded the new online tool.
+“It’s absolutely intentional,” says Crystal Echo Hawk, founder and executive director of IlluminNative, a nonprofit designed to combat negative narratives about Native communities, which spearheaded the new online tool.
 The Native vote could swing some of the states in question, such as Arizona, which is likely to be a key battleground this year.

 All this is compounded by a different voting landscape this year.
 “There’s so much shifting and changing for any American right now,” Echo Hawk says.
 Absentee ballots add another layer of complexity: In many states, voter IDs are still needed just to request mail-in ballots.
 Some people have to drive up to 70 miles each way to a local post office or PO box.
 Some states won’t even send ballots to PO boxes.